Skip to main content

 Getting your library card

-All residents of the City of Utica are entitled to a library card.
-Visit the library with your residence verification to get your free card!
+City of Utica residents are entitled to a library card.
 Your first library card is free; there is a $3.00 replacement fee for lost cards.

-If your current Driver's License or Michigan I.D. has your current Utica address, you need simply to bring it to the library, fill out an application, and a card will be issued to you on the spot.
-If your ID does not show your current address, bring two pieces of mail such as a utility bill, insurance bill, or other "official mail" addressed to you.
+Bring your current Driver's License or Michigan I.D. with your Utica address and a card will be issued to you on the spot.
+If your ID does not show your Utica address, bring two pieces of mail such as a utility bill, insurance bill, or other "official mail" addressed to you.
 Personal letters will not be accepted.

 Children under the age of 18 are considered minors in the State of Michigan.
-Residents are welcome to apply for library cards for their children; however, they will also need to fill out information on their applications, show a driver's license, and sign as responsible for anything they check out.
+Residents may apply for library cards for their children; however, they will also need to show a driver's license and sign as responsible for anything they check out.
 Only parents or legal guardians may sign library card applications.

 The City of Utica and the Charter Township of Shelby share two zip codes; therefore, your driver's license may say you reside in Utica when actually you reside in Shelby Township, or vice-versa.
 The government to which you pay your property taxes is your legal residence.
 If you're unsure as to whether you live in Utica or Shelby, please call us at 586-731-4141, and we can tell you if your street address falls in Utica or Shelby.